 When a divorcing couple had a tumultuous home life, or if there are allegations of abuse, the court will often allow testimony from child psychologists, therapists, doctors, or social workers.
 These professionals will evaluate the children and their living environment, and can make recommendations to the court about what would be in the best interests of the child.
 While the court is not required to follow these people’s recommendations, they often carry a substantial amount of weight with the judge.

 Expert witnesses in a divorce case provide a judge with invaluable insight into a couple’s life.
 These experts are helpful in convincing the judge to rule in a person’s favor, and can help give both sides an accurate picture of each person’s financial state or personality.

-At Ashby Law, our attorneys utilize all available resources when representing our clients, including expert witnesses.
-The lawyers at Ashby Law have many techniques at their disposal to help divorcing couples navigate their divorce, and achieve great successes using mediation, collaboration, and other dispute resolution methods.
+At Pacific Northwest Family Law, our attorneys utilize all available resources when representing our clients, including expert witnesses.
+The lawyers at Pacific Northwest Family Law have many techniques at their disposal to help divorcing couples navigate their divorce, and achieve great successes using mediation, collaboration, and other dispute resolution methods.

 To schedule an initial interview and learn more about using expert witnesses in your case, contact us today by calling 360-926-9112.